 Curriculum vitae

-Dr. Ing.
-Marianna Charitonidou
+Dr. Marianna Charitonidou

-Postdoctoral Researcher School of Architecture NTUA
+Postdoctoral Researcher in Architecture & Urbanism, School of Architecture National Technical University of Athens

-Lecturer Department of Architecture ETH Zurich
+Lecturer in Architecture and Urbanism, Department of Architecture, ETH Zurich

-MSc in Sustainable Environmental Design Architectural Association London
+MSc in Sustainable Environmental Design, Architectural Association, London

 119 Artemidos Paleo Faliro 175 62 Athens Greece